andresilva-cc/injektion/README.md

 ### Autoloading dependencies

 Most of your dependencies can be autoloaded by Injektion.
 To do that, just call the `autoload` method from the container passing a base directory.
-Injektion will recursively scan for dependencies and register them automatically in the container:
+Injektion will recursively scan for dependencies and bind them automatically in the container:

 ```typescript
 Container.autoload(baseDirectory: string, replace = false): Promise<void>;